medusajs/medusa/docs/content/deployments/server/deploying-on-digital-ocean.md

 ### Set Environment Variables

-In this section, you’ll add environment variables that are essential to your Medusa server.
+In this section, you’ll add environment variables that are essential to your Medusa backend.

 You should see two ways to add environment variables: Global or specific to the Web Service.